-From a RealVü sonar view, select Menu > Sonar Setup.
+From a RealVü sonar view, select MENU > Sonar Setup.

-- Point Colors: Sets a different color palette for the sonar return points. - Bottom Style: Sets the style for the bottom.
-When you are in deep water, you can set this setting to the Points and manually set the range shallower. - Bottom Colors: Sets the color scheme for the bottom. - Color Key: Shows a legend of the depths the colors represent. - On-screen Control: Sets what the buttons on the sonar screen control.
-This is available for touchscreen devices. - Overlay Numbers: Sets the data shown on the sonar screen. - Installation: Configures the transducer (Transducer Installation Settings, page 21).
+Point Colors: Sets a different color palette for the sonar return points.

+Bottom Style: Sets the style for the bottom.
+When you are in deep water, you can set this setting to the Points and manually set the range shallower.

+Bottom Colors: Sets the color scheme for the bottom.

+Color Key: Shows a legend of the depths the colors represent.

+Overlay Numbers: Sets the data shown on the sonar screen.

+Installation: Configures the transducer (Transducer Installation Settings, page 21).